 Puerto Princesa to San Vicente: 7am, 9am, 11am, 1pm

 Port Barton to San Vicente Poblacion

 The easiest way to reach San Vicente town proper from Port Barton is by boat.
-There is a boat called Magdalena that ferries passengers to the poblacion from Port Barton at 9am.
-However, the schedule isn’t consistent so it would be best to consult the tourism staff at least a day before your trip.
+There used to be a boat called Magdalena that ferries passengers to the poblacion from Port Barton at 9am for only P150.
+However, it is no longer operational.

 Travel time: 1 hour